AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-On Adobe Commerce on cloud infrastructure Pro plan projects, the Master environment branch provides an active Platform as a Service (PaaS) environment with your Production environment and includes a database and a web server.
+On Adobe Commerce on cloud infrastructure, Pro projects use an active Platform as a Service (PaaS) environment called master that includes a copy of your Production environment database and web server.

 _Term attributes:_

-* _Field: _
+* _Field: cloud_

 ### merchant account